unmeshk/klugscheisser/README.md

 GRANT CREATE ON SCHEMA public TO klugbot;
 GRANT ALL ON ALL TABLES IN SCHEMA public TO klugbot;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO klugbot;

+## Misc
+### SIMILARITY_THRESHOLD is not used.
+Letting the LLM make the decision on which data is relevant.